 8. Increased knowledge security features.

 Security is everything when it comes to sensitive company information.
 While security can be a tricky thing to deal with, the most important step is to find a platform that has security features built right into it.
-The alternative is to build your knowledge base platform on your own, in which case you’ll be leaving your information susceptible to many threats.
+The alternative is to create a knowledge base platform on your own, in which case you’ll be leaving your information susceptible to many threats.

 Security is a huge part of intranet wiki software.
 You can rest easy knowing your content isn’t just going to disappear or become compromised, which allows you focus on what really matters.
 If security is a concern, using intranet wiki software to manage your knowledge base is the right route to take.